London Borough of Richmond upon Thames

 The licence application fee varies according to the number of bedrooms occupied by different households.

-There aren’t any discounts listed for accredited landlords, which we think is a shame.
+There are no discounts listed for accredited landlords, which we think is a shame.

-The fees are correct as of May 2023 and may be subject to change.
-The fees can be viewed in full on the council’s website.
-Once you click on the link, you will need to scroll down the page to the section called ‘HMO licence costs’.
+The fees are correct as of January 2024 and may be subject to change.
+The fees can be viewed on the council’s website.

 Unfortunately, there is no facility to apply online.
 It’s a bit old fashioned!
 Instead, you can download an application form from the council’s website, print it out and complete it by hand.
 Once you click on the link, scroll down the page to the ‘How to apply’ section.